Top

 • Courts often limit review to the administrative record

-• The employee never received notice of conversion rights
+• The employee never received proper notice of conversion rights

 • Coverage termination was unclear or disputed

-• The insurer waived or failed to enforce deadlines
+• The insurer waived or failed to enforce the deadline

-Conversion deadlines are short, often as little as 30 days.
+Conversion windows are short, sometimes as little as 30 days.
 They are easy to miss and poorly communicated.

-Insurers rely on these deadlines because they are procedural and allow denial without addressing the merits of the claim.
+Insurers rely on conversion deadlines because they are procedural.
+A missed deadline allows denial without addressing medical evidence, cause of death, or the merits of the claim.

 Act Quickly If a Conversion Deadline Is Cited

 If a group life insurance claim was denied because the insurer says the conversion deadline was missed, do not assume the denial is correct.
-These cases are fact sensitive and deadline driven.
+These cases are fact sensitive and governed by strict deadlines.

-Our firm represents beneficiaries nationwide in denied group life insurance claims, including conversion deadline disputes.
+Our firm represents beneficiaries nationwide in denied group life insurance claims, including disputes involving missed conversion deadlines.
 We offer free case evaluations and do not charge a fee unless benefits are recovered.

 If your claim was denied for this reason, contact us immediately to protect your rights.